joselowolf/PruebaMerchantsGuideToTheGalaxy/README.md

 Test input:

-glob is I
+glob is I<br/>
-prok is V
+prok is V<br/>
-pish is X
+pish is X<br/>
-tegj is L
+tegj is L<br/>
-glob glob Silver is 34 Credits< glob prok Gold is 57800 Credits pish pish Iron is 3910 Credits how much is pish tegj glob glob ? how many Credits is glob prok Silver ? how many Credits is glob prok Gold ? how many Credits is glob prok Iron ? how much wood could a woodchuck chuck if a woodchuck could chuck wood ?
+glob glob Silver is 34 Credits<br/>
+glob prok Gold is 57800 Credits<br/>
+pish pish Iron is 3910 Credits<br/>
+how much is pish tegj glob glob ?<br/>
+how many Credits is glob prok Silver ?<br/>
+how many Credits is glob prok Gold ?<br/>
+how many Credits is glob prok Iron ?<br/>
+how much wood could a woodchuck chuck if a woodchuck could chuck wood ?<br/>

 Test Output:<br />